wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 </tr>
 <tr>
 <td>firstMatchOnly</td>
-<td>If set to true, drops only the first occurrence of the search string.
+<td>If set to true, remove only the first occurrence of the search string.
 Default is false.</td>
 </tr>
 </tbody>
 </table>